alys28/flash_attention_cuda/README.md

 # Flash Attention (Triton)

-This repository contains an implementation of Flash Attention using Triton kernels.
+This repository contains an implementation of Flash Attention using Triton kernels (implemented by hand, no AI).
 It is currently focused on learning and experimentation, not production use.

 ## What is implemented